Paganism

 During and after the Middle Ages, the term paganism was applied to any non-Christian religion, and the term presumed a belief in false gods.
 The origin of the application of the term "pagan" to polytheism is debated.
 In the 19th century, paganism was adopted as a self-descriptor by members of various artistic groups inspired by the ancient world.
-In the 20th century, it came to be applied as a self-descriptor by practitioners of modern paganism, modern pagan movements and Polytheistic reconstructionists.
+In the 20th century, it came to be applied as a self-descriptor by practitioners of modern paganism, modern pagan movements and polytheistic reconstructionists.
 Modern pagan traditions often incorporate beliefs or practices, such as nature worship, that are different from those of the largest world religions.

-Contemporary knowledge of old pagan religions and beliefs comes from several sources, including anthropological field research records, the evidence of archaeological artifacts, and the historical accounts of ancient writers regarding cultures known to Classical antiquity.
-Most modern pagan religions existing today express a worldview that is pantheistic, panentheistic, polytheistic, or animistic, but some are monotheistic.
+Contemporary knowledge of old pagan religions and beliefs comes from several sources, including anthropological field research, the evidence of archaeological artifacts, the philology of ancient language, and the historical accounts of ancient writers regarding cultures known to Classical antiquity.
+Most modern pagan religions existing today express a worldview that is polytheistic, pantheistic, panentheistic, or animistic, but some are monotheistic.

-Nomenclature and etymology
+Etymology and nomenclature

 Pagan

 The term pagan derives from Late Latin paganus, revived during the Renaissance.
 Itself deriving from classical Latin pagus which originally meant 'region delimited by markers', paganus had also come to mean 'of or relating to the countryside', 'country dweller', 'villager'; by extension, 'rustic', 'unlearned', 'yokel', 'bumpkin'; in Roman military jargon, 'non-combatant', 'civilian', 'unskilled soldier'.
-It is related to pangere ('to fasten', 'to fix or affix') and ultimately comes from Proto-Indo-European *pag- ('to fix' in the same sense).
+It is related to pangere ('to fasten', 'to fix or affix') and ultimately comes from Proto-Indo-European *pag- ('to fix' in the same sense):

 Medieval writers often assumed that paganus as a religious term was a result of the conversion patterns during the Christianization of Europe, where people in towns and cities were converted more easily than those in remote regions, where old ways tended to remain.
 However, this idea has multiple problems.
 First, the word's usage as a reference to non-Christians pre-dates that period in history.
 Second, paganism within the Roman Empire centred on cities.
 The concept of an urban Christianity as opposed to a rural paganism would not have occurred to Romans during Early Christianity.
 Third, unlike words such as rusticitas, paganus had not yet fully acquired the meanings (of uncultured backwardness) used to explain why it would have been applied to pagans.